 Saving for retirement can be intimidating and overwhelming.
 It can often feel like a huge and unattainable goal.
 It’s crazy how many 20 and 30 somethings are already panicking about retirement, and the result is that they are saving pretty damn aggressively.

-And this year you’re eligible to contribute $500 more to your retirement account than you were last year.
+And this year you’re eligible to contribute $500 more to your 401(k) than you were last year.
 But should you?

-When clients come to Stash, it’s not uncommon that we run into H.E.N.R.Y.s™ that are over-saving for retirement.
-Sounds crazy, but the media has made us think that we’re never going to be ready, so tons of us are stashing too much away.
-And when we save too much for retirement in our 20s and 30s, we sometimes end up sacrificing our other goals that fall between now and those golden sunset years like buying a home, upgrading our lifestyle, traveling, and going back to school.
+When clients come to Stash Wealth, it’s not uncommon that we run into HENRYs™ that are over saving for retirement.
+Sounds crazy, but the media has made us think that we’re never going to be ready, so many of us are stashing too much away.
+And when we save too much for retirement in our 20s and 30s, we sometimes end up sacrificing our other goals that fall between now and those golden sunset years – like buying a home, upgrading our lifestyle, traveling, and going back to school.
+Remember, once you put money into a retirement account, chances are you are going to have to pay a fee if you want to get it out early.
+And you should absolutely not EVER borrow from your 401(k).

-It turns out that H.E.N.R.Y.s™, like many millenials, are actually over-saving for retirement.
+It turns out that HENRYs™, like many millennials, are actually over saving for retirement.
 Now we’re not saying you shouldn’t be putting any money away for retirement, hell no!
 You definitely should be saving, but we’re trying to get to the heart of what the sweet spot is for you.

 The two most common ways to save for retirement are IRAs and 401(k)s.
 Here’s a quick explanation of the difference before we jump into the new contribution limits.